Contents

 - Monochrome cameras use the full capacity of the sensor to capture light but they need additional filters to create color images.
 This is more work and costs more to buy the additional components, including a filter wheel.

-Using a monochrome camera is more difficult and expensive, but has a much higher potential for producing images.
+Using a monochrome camera is more difficult and expensive, but has a much higher potential in terms of image quality.

 Color cameras are much quicker and simpler, but the images produced will be more limited.
-This can be perfect for beginners though who are looking to do their first imaging with a dedicated astronomy camera.
+This can be perfect for beginners who want to do their first imaging with a dedicated astronomy camera or for planetary imaging.

 What telescopes are used with ZWO cameras?

-Our results show that planetary imaging with ZWO cameras is most commonly done with telescopes from:
+Our results show that planetary imaging with ZWO cameras is most commonly done with telescopes from Celestron and Sky-Watcher.

 The most successful models are Celestron Schmidt-Cassegrain OTAs – see the full data in the Best Telescopes For Planetary Imaging.

-For deep sky imaging with ZWO cameras, we see the most successful telescope brands to be:
+For deep sky imaging with ZWO cameras, we see the most successful telescope brands to be Takahashi, Celestron, and Sky-Watcher.

-To see the most successful models, go to the Best Telescopes for Deep Space Astrophotography and the Best Telescopes for Astrophotography.
+To see the most successful models, go to the Best Telescopes for Astrophotography.

 If you want to read more about this, see our guide to Electronically Assisted Astronomy.